mamoore1440/Econ-Blog-old/src/content/all-Notes/Characters-Notes.md

       - Markets           4
       - Special Events    5

-Stories:
+Stories (or concepts):
 - Wealth vs. Reality:   A Story of Value and Yield
 - The Business Cycle:   A Story of Life and Death
-- Money and Debt: A Story about the Shadows
+- Money and Debt:       A Story About Temporality
-- THEE CONSUMER: A Story about Humanity
+- THEE CONSUMER:        A Story About Humanity

 Themes ("articles" (more like papers but still)):
 1. The "Cliff"